 The vineyard floor is now species rich, capturing carbon and nitrogen and providing habitat for small creatures that in their turn attract birds.
 The vineyard is alive with insects, including darters, damsel and dragonflies and many varieties of butterfly in summer.
 We have roe deer, badgers, hares, rabbits, moles, voles, foxes, buzzards, sparrowhawks, barn and tawny owls, swallows, goldfinches, green and spotted woodpeckers and many more.
 In 2015 the BBC Natural History Unit visited to film our hornets, which are apparently getting increasingly rare.
 We like them because they eat wasps and don’t attack us unless threatened.

 We have not sprayed herbicide strips directly under the vines since 2013.
 We no longer use any herbicide and control weeds with mulching, strimming and mowing.

 Our ancient, species-diverse, banked hedgerows are cut only once every 8 years, providing habitat and berries for animals, birds and insects.
 The bottom of the vineyard is bounded by a small willow-lined stream, home to frogs, toads and eels

-We are allowing natural areas of rough grass next to the vineyard to rewild, to give a habitat for wildlife, supporting small and larger mammals, hawks and owls.
+We are allowing our hedges to encroach and natural areas of rough grass next to the vineyard to rewild, to give a habitat for wildlife, supporting small and larger mammals, hawks and owls.
 The hawks help keep blackbirds in the hedge, away from ripening grapes.
 Natural scrubby areas and native woodland are regenerating and we are self-sufficient in wood for the house fire (dried under cover for 2 years, of course).